tc39/proposal-module-expressions/README.md

 CSS.paintWorklet.addModule("./my-paint-worklet.js");
 ```

-The proposal aims to adjust `addModule` analogously to the Worker constructor to accept a Module Block.
+The proposal aims to adjust `addModule` analogously to the Worker constructor to accept a Module object.

 ### Structured clone

-Module Blocks are structured cloneable, allowing them to be sent via `postMessage()` (to Workers, ServiceWorkers or even other windows).
+Module objects are structured cloneable, allowing them to be sent via `postMessage()` (to Workers, ServiceWorkers or even other windows).

 ### `import.meta.url`